BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 However, most HPCCs (High Performance Computing Clusters) put limits on:

 HPCCs are also a shared resource, so even when you have access, your programs are unlikely to run immediately.
-Most HPCCs run some kind of scheduler, that you submit your processing jobs to, and it runs them as resources become available.
+Most HPCCs run some kind of scheduler to which you submit your processing jobs, and it runs them as resources become available.
 In order to submit a job, you generally will need to know not only what program you want to run, but with how many processors and for how long.
-While interacting with the scheduler is no more difficult than interacting with the shell, it will have its own set of commands and syntax that you’ll need to learn; and these vary widely among HPCCs.
+While interacting with the scheduler is no more difficult than interacting with the shell, it will have its own set of commands and syntax that you’ll need to learn; these vary widely among HPCCs.

 Open Science Clouds